Biden chooses 3 for Fed board, including first Black woman

+The nominees would join the Fed at a particularly challenging time in which the central bank will undertake the delicate task of raising its benchmark interest rate to try to curb high inflation, without undercutting the recovery from the pandemic recession.
+On Wednesday, the government reported that inflation reached a four-decade high in December.
+Inflation has become the economy’s most serious problem, a burden for millions of American households and a political threat to the Biden administration.

-Raskin’s nomination to the position of Fed vice chair for supervision — the nation’s top bank regulator — will be welcomed by progressive senators and advocacy groups, who see her as likely to be a tougher bank regulator than Fed Chair Jerome Powell.
+Raskin’s nomination to the position of Fed vice chair for supervision — the nation’s top bank regulator — will be welcomed by progressive senators and advocacy groups, who see her as likely to take a tougher approach to bank regulation than Randal Quarles, a Trump appointee who stepped down from that post last month.
 She is also viewed as someone committed to incorporating climate change considerations into the Fed’s oversight of banks.
-For that reason, though, she has already drawn opposition from Republican senators.
+For that reason, though, she has already drawn opposition from some Republican senators.

-Raskin, 60, is a Harvard-trained lawyer who previously served on the Fed’s seven-member board from 2010 to 2014.
+A Harvard-trained lawyer, Raskin, 60, previously served on the Fed’s seven-member board from 2010 to 2014.
 President Barack Obama then chose her to serve as deputy Treasury secretary, the No. 2 job in the department.

 As Fed governors, Raskin, Cook and Jefferson would vote on interest-rate policy decisions at the eight meetings each year of the Fed’s policymaking committee, which also includes the 12 regional Fed bank presidents.